xivid/xivid.github.io/index.markdown

 photo: "assets/photo.jpg"
 desc: >-
     <p>
-        I am a Computer Science PhD student at
-        <a href="https://www.epfl.ch/education/phd/edic-computer-and-communication-sciences/">École Polytechnique Fédérale de Lausanne (EPFL)</a>.
-        My research focuses on cloud data center systems, with a recent interest on hardware/software co-design for higher resource utilization, performance and efficiency.
+        I am a research engineer at the Laboratory for Computation Security of EPFL, led by <a href="https://ic-people.epfl.ch/~achiesa/">Prof. Alessandro Chiesa</a>.
+        Currently, I work on applied cryptography and implementations of zero-knowledge proofs.
     </p>
     <p>
+        I am generally interested in computer systems, security and privacy.
+        I have various systems research experiences from EPFL, the Univeristy of Chicago, ETH Zürich and MSRA.
-        Before coming to EPFL, I obtained my master's degree at
+        I hold a master's degree from
-        <a href="https://systems.ethz.ch/">ETH Zürich</a> and bachelor's degree at
+        <a href="https://systems.ethz.ch/">ETH Zürich</a> and a bachelor's degree from
         <a href="http://en.hit.edu.cn/">Harbin Institute of Technology</a>.
     </p>
 permalink: /